gratianlup/temp/docs/assembly-view.md

 - for direct calls (target is an function name/address), a black arrow is used.
 - for indirect or virtual function calls (target is a register or memory operand), a green arrow is used.

-Hovering with the mouse over the arrow displays a list of the target functions, with details about the execution time.
-For example, the indirect call below at runtime has the *std::_Random_device* function as a sole target:
+Hovering with the mouse over the arrow displays a target functions list, with details about their execution time.
+For example, the indirect call below at runtime has the *std::_Random_device* function as the only target:

 [![Profiling UI screenshot](img/assembly-call-target_691x172.png){: style="width:500px"}](img/assembly-call-target_691x172.png){:target="_blank"}

 ???+ note
-    Functions in the list have a right-click context menu with options to open the Assembly view, preview popup, and select the function in the other views.
-Double-click/Ctrl+Return opens the Assembly view for the selected function.
-Combine these shortcuts with the Shift key to open the Assembly view in a new tab instead.
+    Functions in the list have a right-click context menu with options to open the Assembly view, preview popup, and select the function in the other views. *Double-click/Ctrl+Return* opens the Assembly view for the selected function.
+Combine these shortcuts with the *Shift* key to open the Assembly view in a new tab instead.

- Direct call instructions with a known target change the function name operand into a link (underlined, bold, blue text).
-The link makes it easy to navigate to navigate to the called function and the history to go back.
+ call instructions with a known target have the function name operand changed into a link (underlined, bold, blue text).
+The link makes it easy to navigate to the called function and the function history to go back to the caller.

 - *Double-click* on the function name (or the Return key with the name selected) opens the called function in the same tab.
 - *Shift+Double-Click* (or Shift+Return) opens the called function in a new tab.
 - *Alt+Return* shows a preview popup with the called function's assembly.
+Press the *Escape* key to close hte popup.
 - *Hovering* with the mouse over the function name also shows the preview popup.
+- Use the shortcuts from the *Opened function history* section below to go back to the caller.

 [![Profiling UI screenshot](img/assembly-call-hover_922x278.png)](img/assembly-call-hover_922x278.png){:target="_blank"}